pshivraj/pshivraj.github.io/landing.md

 				<header class="major">
 					<h3>Test and Control Methodology - Retail Stores</h3>
 				</header>
-				<p>During my time as a data analyst for <a href="https://www.thesmartcube.com/">The Smart Cube</a><b>, I worked on providing a test and control methodology for a major retail client.
+				<p>During my time as a data analyst for <b><a href="https://www.thesmartcube.com/">The Smart Cube</a></b>, I worked on providing a test and control methodology for a major retail client.
 The main purpose for the project was to give a clear picture of how the client stores would get impacted in terms of sales if the client decided to do some changes in a store or a bunch of stores (position/space/range/new/old sections).
-The technology I deployed used a lot of statistical tests like slope-test, co-integration test and correlation tests to group stores which behaved similar in terms of sales, demographics etc. Tech used: SAS Programming, Microstrategy, SQL, Excel</b></p>
+The technology I deployed used a lot of statistical tests like slope-test, co-integration test and correlation tests to group stores which behaved similar in terms of sales, demographics etc. <b>Tech used: SAS Programming, Microstrategy, SQL, Excel</b></p>
 			</div>
 		</div>
 	</section><section>